 This Advanced Chemistry 1 course offers an in-depth exploration of general, organic and analytic chemistry.
 It examines various topics such as chemical equilibrium, rates of reaction, chromatography and their applications in real-world industries.

 These tutorials are an excellent complement to chemistry classes for students or for those working in the chemical industry who would like to refresh their knowledge of these topics.3-4 Hours50 Points

 Advanced Chemistry 2

-This free online course in Chemistry looks at elements, electrochemistry and food chemistry among other topics.
+This course in Advanced Chemistry 2 looks at elements, electrochemistry and food chemistry among other topics.
 It is an ideal course to engage students and help them grapple with the subject matter in an interactive and self-paced manner.
 It is particularly suitable for any student of chemistry at second level, or anyone who wants to gain more knowledge and understanding of the world of chemistry.3-4 Hours50 Points